Jbudnick/Covid-19-Forecasting/README.md

 |Low Public Activity  |44.3               |68.1              |75.6   |39                |46.6        |121          |44       |
 |High Public Activity |109                |117.1             |312.7  |108               |103.1       |99.1         |152.4    |

-Projecting this model out in the future using these values shows that it is likely Alabama will see a small decrease in the number of new cases with maximized social distancing.
+Projecting this model out in the future using these values shows that it is likely Alabama will see a small decrease in the number of new cases with maintained maximized social distancing.

 <p>
 <img src="images/Alabamafuture.png" width="1000">
 <p>

-####  3.2. <a name='Arizona'></a>Arizona
+####  4.2. <a name='Arizona'></a>Arizona

 Implementing the same model for Arizona results in similar states plotted below:
 <p>